redefik/timed-messaging-system/README.md

 The driver support the following set of file operations (see `timed-msg-system.h` for further details):
 - `open`: Initialize an I/O session on an instance of the device file.
 It returns 0 on success.
 - `unlocked_ioctl()`: Modify the operating mode of `read()` and `write()` as previously described.
 It returns 0 on success.
 - `write()`: Write a message into the device file.
 On success, it returns 0 if a write timeout exists, the number of written bytes otherwise.
-If the input message is too long `-EMSGSIZE` is returned, if the device file is full, `-EAGAIN` is returned.
+If the input message is too long `-EMSGSIZE` is returned, if the device file is full, `-ENOSPC` is returned.
 Note that when a write is delayed, the message-post operation may fail in the absence of free space in the device file.
 - `read()`: Read a message from the device file.
 It returns the number of read bytes on success.
-Otherwise, it returns `-EAGAIN` if no message is available and the operating mode is non-blocking and `-ETIME` when the operating mode is blocking and the timeout expires.
+Otherwise, it returns `-ENOMSG` if no message is available and the operating mode is non-blocking and `-ETIME` when the operating mode is blocking and the timeout expires.
 - `flush()`: Reset the state of the device file.
 In more detail, it causes all threads waiting for messages (along any session) to be unblocked (in that case, `read()` returns `-ECANCELED`) and all the delayed messages not yet delivered to be revoked.
 This function is called every time an application call `close()`.
 - `release()`: Release an I/O session on the device file.
 It is not invoked every time a process calls close.
 Whenever a `file` structure is shared, it won't be invoked until all copies are closed.